FC BS+B calendar

 7 Jul.
 29

-Bulk Water & Light Control
+Bulk Water Control

 Bulk water is the #1 cause of building failure, so we examine WRBs, cladding, and roofing.